About us

 2014

-Degrees in education, nursing, public health and business
+Sponsored education in nursing, public health, education, design and business

 Bachelor degrees in 2017